apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 ###### Restrict TLS protocols and cipher suites for SSL/TLS negotiation in AdminServer

-From 3.10.0 AdminServer uses the following properties:
+From 3.10.0 AdminServer uses the following already existing properties:

 * **ssl.quorum.enabledProtocols** to specify the enabled protocols,
 * **ssl.quorum.ciphersuites** to specify the enabled cipher suites.